 Completely FREE no obligation cash offer in 24 hours

 Finding the term for selling a house is a little trickier as there are lots of different methods to sell your home such as auctions, estate agents, online estate agents and of course quick sale companies like ourselves, meaning the number of searches is quite diluted.
 The biggest term is probably “estate agents near me” with around 27,100 searches a month.

 You can see a similar trend for sellers, but it perhaps hasn’t yet recovered to the level of the buyers’ market:

 It’s hard to compare the terms as they are both relative, however it should give you a positive indication that the market is returning in a quite healthy way.

 What The Future Might Look Like

 Sellers are likely eager to get a quick sale, after spending such a long period in lockdown.
-Typically, if this is the case you might see sellers drop their asking price to move in line with buyer’s demand, at least for a period of time that everything returns to normality and mortgage lenders are willing to offer more mortgages.
+Typically, if this is the case you might see sellers drop their asking price to move in line with buyer’s demand, at least for a period of time that everything returns to normality and house repayments lenders are willing to offer more house repayments.